Global Mobility Glossary

 Amended Value Sale

-Amended value sale is when the relocating employee receives a bona fide offer from a qualified buyer after the employee has received a guarantee buyout offer from the RMC.
+Amended value sale is when the relocating employee receives a bona fide offer from a qualified buyer after the employee has received a guaranteed buyout offer from the RMC.
 The RMC amends its appraised value offer to the acceptable terms of the outside sale price.

 Anticipated Sales Price